SeryioGonzalez/Azure_IoT_Lab/device/README.md

 ```
 ## Send data to Azure IoT Hub using the device connection string of Module 1
 After downloading the repo, the python script for sending data to IoT Hub is located in the iot-client folder.
+**Do not copy past the following command, it is an example.
+Change your connection string of your device you got in the previous module**.
 Remember to put the connection string between quotes, otherwise the linux bash will interprete it

 `sergio@simulated-device:~$ python azure-iot/iot-client/iot-hub-client.py `**`"HostName=icaiiotlabgroup01a.azure-devices.net;DeviceId=simulatedDevice;SharedAccessKey=7YouShouldNotCopyThisButPutYourValue"`**